ngageoint/mapcache-electron/BUILD.md

 # Releasing a New Version
 1. Update package.json version
 2. Add a changelog file for the version describing new features added and bugs fixed
+3. Enable Matomo in env
-3. Commit changes
+4. Commit changes
-4. Tag version
+5. Tag version
-5. Build windows, linux and mac installers
+6. Build windows, linux and mac installers
-6. Notarize mac installers
+7. Notarize mac installers
-7. Create release on github for the new version and upload all the installer files
+8. Create release on github for the new version and upload all the installer files